-Addiction can absolutely destroy an individual’s life.
-Whether it be alcohol, legal or illicit drugs, they can all take control of an individual’s life.
-Since an addiction to a single substance can already be quite hellacious, the struggles of addiction can be exponentially compounded for those who are struggling with an addiction to multiple substances at the same time.
+Addiction can destroy an individual’s life.
+Whether it be alcohol, legal or illicit drugs, they can all take control of a person’s life.
+Since an addiction to a single substance can already be quite hellacious, the struggles of addiction can be exponentially compounded for those who are struggling with multiple addictions at the same time.

-There are many individuals within our modern society who are dealing with this condition.
-The prominence of multiple substance addiction or “polysubstance dependence,” which is the official term, is something that is nothing new.
-In fact, according to the CDC (Centers for Disease Control and Prevention), “Over the last decade the percentage of Americans who took at least one prescription drug in the past month increased by 10%.
+Many individuals within our modern society are dealing with this condition.
+The prominence of multiple addictions or polysubstance dependence,” which is the official term, is something that is nothing new.
+In fact, according to the CDC (Centers for Disease Control and Prevention), “Over the last decade, the percentage of Americans who took at least one prescription drug in the past month increased by 10%.
 The use of multiple prescription drugs increased by 20% and the use of five or more drugs increased by 70%.”
-While these stats are mainly in regard to prescription drugs, the trends are also occurring within the realm of illicit drugs.
+While these stats are mainly regarding prescription drugs, the trends are also occurring within the realm of illicit drugs.

 The reasons that a person becomes addicted or dependent upon several substances can vary between individuals, but there are some factors which can be isolated.
-One of such can be for the purpose of regulating other drugs within their body.
+One of such can be to regulate other drugs within their body.
 An example of this would be someone taking stimulants to counteract or balance the effects of depressants in their system.
-This is common in those dealing with prescription drug abuse.
+Many times doing this is common in those dealing with prescription drug abuse.

 Families of drugs can also play a role.
 Someone may stick to a particular type of drug and find that acceptable, such as using multiple different types of painkillers or other opiates, with them all being the same family of substances.
-Some view this as essentially being addicted to only one type of drug, and then say they will never touch others such as cocaine.
+Some view this as mostly being addicted to only one type of drug and then say they will never touch others such as cocaine.

-Finding help for an addiction to multiple substances is a proposition that needs to be handled in the correct way.
-While recovery from multiple substance abuses is not at all in the realm of impossible, it is important when seeking treatment to keep a few different factors in mind regarding it.
+Finding help for multiple addictions is a proposition that needs to be handled correctly.
+While recovery from multiple substance cases of abuse is not at all in the realm of impossible, it is important when seeking treatment to keep a few different factors in mind regarding it.
 These can include such things as length of use, types of drugs, and co-occurring disorders.

 Best Drug Rehab Offers a Solution

-Best Drug Rehabilitation was founded on the premise of handling each individual’s addiction uniquely.
-We have helped thousands to recover from the burdens of drug and alcohol abuse, both those with multiple addictions and otherwise.
-Our amount of experience allows us to ensure that we craft the perfect program for those struggling with multiple addictions.
+At Best Drug Rehabilitation, we have helped thousands to recover from the burdens of drug and alcohol abuse, both those with multiple dependencies and otherwise.
+Our amount of experience allows us to ensure that we recommend the perfect program for those struggling with multiple addictions.
 If you are seeking help for yourself or a loved one, give us a call here at Best Drug Rehabilitation today.